ativarovsky/ativarovsky.github.io/_posts/2020-08-24-correlation-happiness.md

 ### Variables Used

-The variables of interest (as detailed here [here](https://worldhappiness.report/ed/2019/changing-world-happiness/)) are:
+The variables of interest (as detailed [here](https://worldhappiness.report/ed/2019/changing-world-happiness/)) are:
 - `country_name`: 153 countries total
 - `regional_indicator`: Classification for continental sub-regions, values Central and Eastern Europe, Commonwealth of Independent States, East Asia, Latin America and Caribbean, Middle East and North Africa, North America and ANZ, South Asia, Southeast Asia, Sub-Saharan Africa, Western Europe
 - `ladder_score`: This is our outcome variable, the happiness ladder score.
 As we saw above, the mean `ladder_score` was 5.47 and the values appear normally distributed.